 2.1 Adobe ID and VIP ID.
 An Adobe ID will be required in order to enroll in the Program.
 Upon completion of the VIP enrollment process, the Member will be assigned a VIP ID which must be referenced on all VIP orders.

 2.2 VIP Admin Console.
-Once the terms of this agreement are accepted, the individual accepting on behalf of the organization will become a Member and will be assigned as the Admin Console Program Administrator (“Administrator”).
+Once the terms of this agreement are accepted, the individual accepting on behalf of the organization will be assigned as the Admin Console Program Administrator (“Administrator”) and such organization shall become a Member.
 The Administrator will be provided access to the Admin Console where they will have the ability to access the Product, manage their subscriptions, and view their account information, Product effective dates, serial numbers, and comprehensive order details.
 The Admin Console will allow the Administrator to invite additional users within their organization to gain access to the Admin Console.

 2.3 Serial Numbers.
 Serial numbers may be assigned to specific Products.
 For other Products, the Administrator may generate serial numbers in the Admin Console, which may be generated for use in specific quantities or for an entire organization (if applicable) based on Product type, quantity deployed and purchased, and as further described in the Program Guide.